dlsudatasci/dlsudatasci.github.io/content/_programs/2-minor-in-data-science-program.md

 ### Application Requirements

 * Complete and submit the online application form.
 Link is provided to all DLSU students via a helpdesk announcement.
-* Print out your grades via Archers Hub as a PDF file and upload it to this form.
+* Print out your grades via Archers Hub as a PDF file and upload it to the form.
 To do this, log-in to Archers Hub, then click \`Profile\` and go to \`Curriculum Progression\`.
 Press ctrl+p (or cmd+p) and save as PDF.
 Submit this PDF file.

 ### Important Dates